Asiwaju24/Asiwaju24/README.md

 - 👋 Hi, I’m @Asiwaju24
-- 👀 I’m interested in web development
+- 👀 I’m into backend development, Computer Vision and Web Scraping
-- 🌱 I’m currently learning bootstrap
+- 🌱 I’m currently learning Neural Network
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Computer Vision Projects
 - 📫 How to reach me: +2348106265136

 <!---